kamchatka-volcano/figcone/README.md

         std::map<std::string, std::string> testDict = dict<&Cfg::testDict>("testDict");
     };
 ```
-Please note, that currently functionality provided by `nameof` isn't compatible with MSVC compiler.
+ Please note, that on the MSVC compiler, `nameof` features used by `figcone` require the C++20 standard.
+This is handled automatically by CMake configuration if MSVC is your default compiler, otherwise you will need to enable the C++20 standard manually.

-Config structures declared using the macros-free methods are fully compatible with all **figcone**'s functionality.
+Config structures declared using the macros-free methods are fully compatible with all `figcone`'s functionality.
 Examples use registration with macros as it's the least verbose method.